wiseman-timelord/ImpExpPsd1/README.md

 ```

 ## USAGE
-- There will be an ingenious batch installer, for the cmdlets, they will be in a module.
+- There will be an installer for the cmdlets, they will be in a module.
-- There will also be a script with 2 functions for this purpose.
-- The import will work the same.
+- The, syntax and usage, of the import will work the same...
 ```
 $ConfigData = Import-PowerShellDataFile -Path "C:\path\to\config.psd1"

 $Setting1Value = $ConfigData.Setting1
 ```
-- The export will work as GPT hallucinated it would...
+- The, syntax and usage, of the export will work as GPT hallucinated it would...
 ```
 $data = @{
     Setting1 = 'Value1'